-AHDB is a statutory levy board, funded by farmers, growers and others in the supply chain.
-Our purpose is to inspire our farmers, growers and industry to succeed in a rapidly changing world.
-We equip the industry with easy to use, practical know-how which they can apply straight away to make better decisions and improve their performance.
-Established in 2008 and classified as a Non-Departmental Public Body, it supports the following industries: meat and livestock (cattle, sheep and pigs) in England; horticulture, milk and potatoes in Great Britain; and cereals and oilseeds in the UK.
-AHDB's remit covers 72 per cent of total UK agricultural output.
-Further information on AHDB can be found at ahdb.org.uk
+AHDB is a statutory levy board funded by farmers and others in the supply chain.
+Our purpose is to be a critical enabler, to positively influence outcomes, allowing farmers and others in the supply chain to be competitive, successful and share good practice.
+We equip levy payers with easy-to-use products, tools and services to help them make informed decisions and improve business performance.
+Established in 2008 and classified as a Non-Departmental Public Body, AHDB supports the following industries: meat and livestock (Beef, Lamb and Pork) in England; Dairy in Great Britain; and Cereals and Oilseeds in the UK.
+For further information visit ahdb.org.uk